Is it game over for the recession? Or will consumers stay in hibernation?

 With the three major U.S. indexes gaining between 7 percent and 9 percent over the past five weeks, stocks seem ripe for a pullback.
 But analysts argued that the amount of cash on the sidelines is substantial enough that good economic data could spark another run-up, with momentum coming from investors chasing the market.

-Those portfolio managers who've missed the rally have got to look for an opportunity to put that cash to work, Orlando said.
+Those portfolio managers who have missed the rally have got to look for an opportunity to put that cash to work, Orlando said.
 So any pullback is likely to be muted.

 (Reporting by Rachel Chang; Editing by Jan Paschal and Caroline Valetkevitch)